yaojiach/red-panda/README.md

 - Better ways of inferring data types from dataframe to Redshift.
 - Explore using `S3 Transfer Manager`'s `upload_fileobj` for `df_to_s3` to take advantage of automatic multipart upload.
 - Add COPY from S3 manifest file, in addition to COPY from S3 source path.
-- Build cli to manage data outside of Python.

-In progress:

 - Support multi-cloud.
-- EMR create cluster from a config file.
 - Take advantage of Redshift slices for parallel processing.
 Split files for COPY.